mousepawmedia/devdocs/network/source/guides/revision.rst

 First Time Setup
 =========================

-The first time you contribute code, you'll want to set up your development environment.
-At minimum, you will need to set up :ref:`gitarc`.
-You may also need to set up the tools for :ref:`C and C++ <cpp>`, :ref:`Python <python>`, and/or :ref:`Sphinx <sphinx>`.
+The first time you work with our repositories code, you'll want to :ref:`set up your development environment <genv>`.
+You'll also need to read :ref:`gbuild`.

-You'll also need to :ref:`Import the Repository <gitarc_importrepos>` you'll be working with.

 .. _grevision_gettingready: